 - 1. All results are provisional and subject to revision. - 2.
 These statistics refer to infections reported in the community, by which we mean private households.
 These figures exclude infections reported in hospitals, care homes and/or other institutional settings. - 3.
-The percentage of people testing positive by region was calculated using a similar modelling approach to the national daily estimates in COVID-19. - 4.
+The percentage of people testing positive by region was calculated using a similar modelling approach to the national daily estimates in Section 2: Percentage of people who had COVID-19 in England, Wales, Northern Ireland and Scotland. - 4.
 The analysis is conducted over a six-week period, which means specific positive cases move into and then out of the sample.
 This causes variability between estimates over time, which is expected given the lower number of positive tests within each region, compared with England as a whole. - 5.
-The percentages shown here have been rounded to 1 decimal place and 0.0% does not mean that there have been no positive cases in these regions.
+In the North West, there were a large number of positive results captured by the survey on the latest day of data collection which may be magnifying the recent increase.
+This means that there is greater uncertainty than usual in the exact size of the increase.